 According to an expert interviewed by Yahoo News, in real life, gaslighting tends to follow a cycle:

 - Lies and accusations, such as “I never said that,” “You’re remembering that wrong,” or “I’m sorry you feel that way.”

 - An increasing frequency of the above lies and manipulations, along with increased intensity.

 - The repeated criticism and denials begin to make the victim feel insecure and distrustful of their own feelings.

 - Despite this growing self-doubt, the victim begins to express doubts about the relationship.
 The abuser then eases off for a while, even praising the victim.
 The victim stays in the relationship, which has now become codependent.

-- The gaslighter now continuously lies to and manipulates the victim to make them feel completely powerless and unable to leave the relationship.
+- The gaslighter now continuously lies to and manipulates the victim to make them feel completely powerless and unable to leave the relationship or get a divorce.